 - People-watch at Royal Exchange Square.

-For more places to stay, check out our full Glasgow neighborhood guide!
+For more awesome places to stay, check out our Glasgow Neighborhood Guide!

 Glasgow has a music scene to rival any other on earth and has produced bands such as Simple Minds, Primal Scream & Chvrches.
 This has been recognised and the city is now a UNESCO City of Music.

 At the heart of Merchant City is the Britannia Panopticon, the oldest surviving music hall in the world!
-It first opened in 1857 and1500 people would attend each of the six daily shows!
+It first opened in 1857 and 1500 people would attend each of the six daily shows!
 It’s worth booking a Merchant City tour to explore this significant piece of musical history as well as Glasgow’s East End highlights.

 There are loads of venues across the city offering live music and beer.
 Nice N Sleazy on Sauchiehall sometimes has bands as do the venues nearby.
 Or, head over to the Clutha.
 It’s been popular with locals since 1819 and has undergone extensive renovation following a tragic helicopter crash.